dtcenter/MET/met/docs/Users_Guide/README.rst

          Required Args: -line_type, -column
-         Optional Args: -by column_name to specify case information -out_alpha to override default alpha value of 0.05 -derive to derive statistics on the fly -column_union to summarize multiple columns
+         Optional Args: -by column_name to specify case information *out_alpha to override default alpha value of 0.05 *derive to derive statistics on the fly *column_union to summarize multiple columns

       "aggregate"
          To aggregate the STAT data for the STAT line type specified using the "-line_type" argument.
 The output of the job will be in the same format as the input line type specified.
 The following line types may be aggregated:
-         -line_type FHO, CTC, MCTC,
+      *line_type FHO, CTC, MCTC,
                     SL1L2, SAL1L2, VL1L2, VAL1L2,
                     PCT, NBRCNT, NBRCTC, GRAD,
                     ISC, ECNT, RPS, RHIST, PHIST, RELP, SSVAR